In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 31 In network marketing the only customer you have to worry about convincing is you.

 You have to sell yourself on the business, your company, the product line and industry.
 If you don’t believe in your products enough to use them yourself, no one else will buy them from you (and rightfully so).
-Once you are sold, people will see it and hear it in your voice when they talk to you.
+Once you are sold, people will see your conviction and hear it in your voice when they talk to you.

 # 32 Studies reveal that confidence is the most important factor in the buying decision.